PersonMeetup/personmeetup-web/src/blog/hello-world.md

 ---
 layout: layouts/post.njk
 title: Hello, World!
-description: Hey there!
-My name's Leslie Swan, and this is the first blog post to my website.
+description: We all need to start from somewhere...
 date: 2022-02-12
 tags:
   - Meta
 ---
-# Hello, World!

 Hey there!
 My name's Leslie Swan, and this is the first blog post to my website.
 Being honest, it feels kinda weird to introduce myself by my real name, since I often go by Person Meetup online.
 Even this website itself is named that!

 Speaking of this website, its purpose is to give me a space to show off my work and give me a way to discuss things that come to mind.
 This will mostly consist of reflections on finished projects and different ideas about design, but I may throw in an wild card occasionally.

-## A deeper About Me
+## How did we get here?

 I included an [about section](/#about) on the index, but I want to go deeper regarding how I got into my main interests.
 It also serves as a jumping off point for my past, which I'm sure I'll end up mentioning in the future.